Rare Diseases Clinical Trials Toolbox

 European and industry funding combined

-In general, national funding agencies do not accept funding crossing borders, inhibiting international collaboration.
-Notable exceptions include Innovation Fund Denmark, which funds clinical trials with a significant share for international partners.
+In general, national funding agencies do not accept funding crossing borders, limiting international collaboration.

 RISK ASSESSMENT